volodymyrhudyma/blog/content/blog/two-ways-to-change-a-commit-message-in-git.md

 While this is not any kind of a serious problem, it is nice to keep your commits history clean and understandable.

-In this article, we will learn two ways to do it.
+In this article, we will learn two ways to change a commit message in Git.

 ## Way 1: git commit --amend